sepiggy/tcpl-kr/README.md

 3. C does not provide any operators for processing an entire string of characters as a unit.

 4. The pair of expressions `*p++ = val;` and `val = *--p` are the standard idiom for pushing and popping a stack.

+### 5.6 Pointer Arrays; Pointers to Pointers
+1. Since pointers are variables themselves, they can be stored in arrays just as other variables can.